China Evergrande shares fall after missing new coupon payments | Business

 The market confidence in Evergrande and the China property sector is weak, as there could be more defaults with many bonds due in January, Kwok added.
 Evergrande has more than $300 billion in liabilities and is scrambling to raise cash by selling assets and shares to repay suppliers and creditors.

 The fate of Evergrande and other indebted Chinese property companies has gripped financial markets in recent months amid fears of knock-on effects, with Beijing repeatedly seeking to reassure investors.
-(Editing by Richard Pullin, Stephen Coates and Shounak Dasgupta)
+(Editing by Richard Pullin, Stephen Coates, Shounak Dasgupta and Neil Fullick)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)